Cubs vs. Marlins Player Props Betting Odds

-Bookmakers have set player props for Nico Hoerner and others when the Miami Marlins host the Chicago Cubs at LoanDepot park on Saturday at 4:05 PM ET.
+Bookmakers have set player props for Nico Hoerner, Luis Arraez and others when the Chicago Cubs visit the Miami Marlins at LoanDepot park on Sunday at 12:05 PM ET.

 Bet on this matchup or its props with DraftKings!